urllib3/urllib3/docs/security.rst

 HTTP protocol implementation, and ``httplib`` does not verify requests out of the box.
 This is not a good reason, but here we are.

-Luckily, it's not too hard to enable verified HTTPs requests and there are a few ways to do it.
+Luckily, it's not too hard to enable verified HTTPS requests and there are a few ways to do it.